datumorphism/datumorphism.github.io/content/til/programming/import-in-python.md

 from neuosc import *
 ```

-grabs everything in `neuosc` and put them in the global namespace which is more likely to override existing functions in global namespace.
+grabs everything in `neuosc` and put them in the global namespace which is more likely to override existing functions in the global namespace.

 A better way is to import the exact function we need.